-Determine Your Eligibility to File a Wrongful Death Claim
+Determine Your Eligibility to File for Wrongful Death Damages

-Some examples of what you can recover from a successful wrongful death claim include:
+Some examples of what you could recover from a successful wrongful death case include:

 - The pain and suffering your loved one endured